 The 85th Texas Legislature passed House Bill (HB) 22, establishing three domains for measuring the academic performance of districts and campuses:

 Student Achievement, School Progress, and Closing the Gaps

-This year, districts received a rating of A, B, C, D, or F for overall performance, as well as for performance in each domain.
-Individual campuses will receive A–F ratings beginning in August 2019.
+Districts receive a rating of A, B, C, D, or F for overall performance, as well as for performance in each domain.
+Individual campuses will receive A–F ratings beginning in August, 2019.
 The Texas Education Agency (TEA) has released results of the latest version of State Accountability.

 For more information on the new rating system, visit TEA website: A-F Accountability Resources.

 CHISD received an accountability ranking of "Met Standard" and the letter grade of B from the state.
 All Chapel Hill ISD campuses also received a ranking of "Met Standard".